microsoft/vscode-docs/release-notes/latest.md

 ---
 Order: 10
 TOCTitle: Latest
-PageTitle: Visual Studio Code March 0.10.14
+PageTitle: Visual Studio Code March 1.0.0
-MetaDescription: See what is new in the Visual Studio Code March Release (0.10.14)
+MetaDescription: See what is new in the Visual Studio Code March Release (1.0.0)
 ---

-## March 2016 Release
+# 1.0.0 March 2016

-March was our end game for the Build 2016 milestone.
-During the endgame, the focus was on problems, performance, and polish.
-Visit this page to [get the insiders build](http://code.visualstudio.com/Download#insiders).
+March was the end game milestone leading up to our 1.0 release.
+We wanted the product to meet the high expections of a 1.0 release and we focused on fundamentals like quality, accessibility, global reach and performance.
+We also added features you care about and streamlined some common tasks.

-There is a lot to be excited about in this release, here are some highlights:
+Here are a few highlights in this release:

-* VS Code is now localized into 9 display languages.
+* Added 9 localized display languages.
-* Improved JavaScript support with "Salsa".
+* Improved JavaScript support with new TypeScript language service, codename "Salsa".
 * Simplified `jsconfig.json` and `tasks.json` file creation.
-* Easily add new file extensions to existing languages.
+* Support adding new file extensions to existing languages.
-* The editor now supports column text selection.
+* Implemented editor column text selection.

 Read on to get into the details...